opladyn/opladyn.github.io/call.md

 classes: wide2
 ---

-[We welcome contributions](call.md) in the form of 20 minutes talks from scientists of different fields, interested in the study of opinion and language dynamics seen as complex systems.
+[We welcome contributions](call.md) in the form of 20 minutes talks from scientists of different fields.

 ## Non-exhaustive list of topics